Lemon Jelly Candies

 - In a small saucepan, combine 2 cups sugar and remaining water.
 Bring to a boil over medium heat.
 Cook and stir until the sugar dissolves.
 Cook, without stirring, until candy thermometer reads 260° (hard-ball stage).
 Remove from the heat.

-- Combine edible glitter and remaining sugar; spread half of mixture over a 14x12-in. piece of parchment paper.
-Invert candy onto the parchment paper.
+- Combine edible glitter and remaining sugar; spread half of mixture over a 14x12-in. piece of paper.
+Invert candy onto the parchment.
 Cut candy into 48 triangles and coat with remaining glitter mixture.
 Store candy in an airtight container at room temperature for up to 1 week.

 Nutrition Facts1 piece: 55 calories, 0 fat (0 saturated fat), 0 cholesterol, 9mg sodium, 14g carbohydrate (13g sugars, 0 fiber), 1g protein.